 Traces of Origin

-The starting point of this series is an exploration of origin and home—understood not as something static, but as something that moves, is interrupted, and continually re-forms.
+The starting point of this series is an exploration of origin and home, understood not as something static, but as something that shifts, is interrupted, and continually reconfigures itself.

-As part of extensive research, I have traced my family history, created genealogies, examined historical photographs, and connected with memory initiatives.
-The works in this series refer to places to which I am connected through familial origins.
-The place names used point to real geographical locations in regions that were profoundly shaped by war, displacement, and flight during the 20th century.
-The reconstruction of historical settlements as well as routes of displacement and migration often proves to be fragmentary—a slow process that frequently yields no definitive results.
+As part of an extensive research process, I traced my family history, constructed genealogies, examined historical photographs, and connected with memory initiatives.
+The works in this series refer to places with which I am connected through familial origins.
+The place names used point to real geographic locations in regions that were profoundly transformed in the 20th century by war, resettlement, and forced displacement.
+The reconstruction of historical settlements, as well as of migration and flight routes, often proves to be fragmentary, a slow process that frequently remains without clear resolution.

-This past is not presented narratively, but translated into material.
-Cracked, fractured structures are sealed; breaks and traces remain visible while being simultaneously covered.
-In this way, surfaces emerge in which memory persists while also opening space for new elements to arise.
+This past is not narrated, but translated into material.
+Cracked and broken structures are sealed; ruptures and traces remain visible while at the same time being covered.
+Surfaces emerge in which memory persists while simultaneously opening a space for new elements.

-One such element is the reintroduction of Kurrent script, which was the standard cursive writing system in the German-speaking world for a long time before being banned during the Second World War.
-Combined with fragments of existing poetry that speak of origin, departure, and hope, it becomes part of a visual framework in which past and present overlap.
+One such element is the reintroduction of Kurrent script, which for a long time was the common handwriting system in German-speaking regions and was banned during the Second World War by the Nazi regime.
+In combination with fragments of existing poetry that speak of origin, departure, and hope, it becomes part of a visual structure in which past and present overlap.